Police: Couple staged store robbery, then bought rings

 Police say a convenience store clerk staged a robbery with her boyfriend at the business, bought rings hours later and took video of their engagement at a Walmart

-Police say a convenience store clerk staged a robbery with her boyfriend at the business, bought rings hours later and took video of their engagement at a Walmart.
+A convenience store clerk in North Carolina staged a robbery with her boyfriend at the business, used the money to buy rings hours later and made a video of their engagement at a Walmart, police said.

-The Morganton, North Carolina, Department of Public safety issued a news release saying Callie Elizabeth Carswell reported that a suspect had stolen nearly $3,000 from the convenience store Monday.
+The case began late Monday night when convenience store clerk Callie Elizabeth Carswell told police a man entered the Big Daddy’s store carrying a long, curved knife and demanded money from her, according to a Morganton Department of Public Safety news release.

-Investigators say they noticed discrepancies with her story and discovered it was her boyfriend who entered the store demanding money.
-Authorities searched her phone and found video of them getting engaged at Walmart early the next morning.
+But investigators say they noticed discrepancies between her story and surveillance video from the store and they discovered it was her boyfriend, Clarence William Moore III, who entered the store demanding money.

+“Carswell and Moore planned the armed robbery and stole a total of $2,960 in cash,” the news release said.

+The news release said authorities searched Moore’s vehicle and found money form the store and a hand-written list of items needed to conduct the robbery.
+Investigators say they found the weapon and clothing Moore used during the robbery.

 According to The News Herald, Carswell said outside of court Tuesday that she wasn’t involved in the robbery plan.